josephkojo/Amalitech-Access-Key-Manager-Final/README.md

 - Manually revoke access keys
 - View all keys on the platform with details
 - Endpoint to check active key details by school email

+## Technologies Used

+### Spring Boot(Backend)
+Spring Boot is a powerful, easy-to-use framework for building Java-based web applications.
+It simplifies the setup and development of new Spring applications, providing a wide range of out-of-the-box functionalities to help developers build production-ready applications quickly and efficiently.

+### PostgreSQL
+PostgreSQL is a robust, open-source relational database management system.
+Known for its reliability, feature robustness, and performance, PostgreSQL is an ideal choice for handling complex queries and large datasets.

+### Docker
+Docker is a platform for developing, shipping, and running applications inside containers.
+By using Docker, we can ensure that our application runs consistently across different environments.
+Docker simplifies the deployment process and allows for easier management of dependencies and configurations.

+### Key Components:
+- **Spring Boot Application**: The core of our backend is built using Spring Boot, providing RESTful APIs to handle user authentication, access key management, and administrative tasks.
+- **Spring Data JPA**: This abstraction layer simplifies the database interactions and ORM (Object Relational Mapping) capabilities, enabling seamless integration with PostgreSQL.
+- **PostgreSQL Database**: All application data is stored in a PostgreSQL database, which is containerized using Docker for easy setup and management.
+- **Docker Compose**: Utilized for defining and running multi-container Docker applications.
+The backend services and PostgreSQL database are orchestrated using Docker Compose, ensuring they run smoothly together.
+- **Spring Security**: Provides robust security features, including authentication and authorization, ensuring that only authenticated users can access the application’s functionalities.
+- **JWT (JSON Web Token)**: Used for secure authentication and session management, providing a stateless way to handle user sessions.

+### Setup and Deployment:
+- **Dockerfile**: A Dockerfile is used to containerize the Spring Boot application, defining the environment and dependencies required to run the application.
+- **docker-compose.yml**: This file is used to define and manage the multi-container setup, including both the Spring Boot application and the PostgreSQL database.
+Docker Compose ensures that all services start in the correct order and can communicate with each other seamlessly.

+By leveraging these technologies, we have created a scalable, secure, and maintainable backend infrastructure for the Access Key Manager application.
+This setup ensures that our application is easy to deploy and manage across different environments, providing a consistent and reliable experience for all users.